Should You Do A Dirty Bulk?

 However, bulking is often not as easy as it sounds…

-In fact, tons of guys have a real issue gaining weight.
+In fact, tons of people have a real issue gaining weight.

 They just aren’t able to eat enough clean food each and every day to consistently put on mass.

-For such guys, one possible solution to this problem is to do a ‘dirty bulk’ instead.
+For these people, one possible solution to this problem is to do a ‘dirty bulk’ instead.
 Let’s take a few minutes to look at what this actually entails.